 Are you following a low FODMAP diet to improve your gut health?
-There are some hidden FODMAPs that might not show up on the popular lists.
-Here are some of the lesser known FODMAPs that could be preventing you from achieving your optimal gastrointestinal function:
+Some hidden FODMAPs might not show up on the popular lists.
+Here are some of the lesser-known FODMAPs that could be preventing you from achieving your optimal gastrointestinal function:

 Chicken Wings

-Chicken is generally not considered to be a FODMAP, but the wings might upset your gut more that the breast meat.
-This is because there is a higher bone and cartilage to meat ratio.
-Specific sugars (polysaccharides) leach out from the bones and cartilage into the meat which also contributes to its flavor.
+Chicken is generally not considered a FODMAP, but the wings might upset your gut more than the breast meat.
+This is because there is a higher bone and cartilage-to-meat ratio.
+Specific sugars (polysaccharides) leach out from the bones and cartilage into the meat, contributing to its flavor.
 If you are on a low FODMAP diet, abstain from chicken wings for at least a week before you add them back into your diet, and pay attention to your digestion for the next twenty-four hours.
-Are you experiencing loose stools, cramping, stomach pain?
+Are you experiencing loose stools, cramping, or stomach pain?
 If so, you may have uncovered a sensitivity to the polysaccharides in the connective tissues.

 Collagen Protein Powder

-When looking a low FODMAP diet, a lot of people overlook proteins.
+When looking at a low FODMAP diet, many people overlook proteins.
 Unfortunately, proteins can also be fermentable (the “F” in FODMAP) and could harm your digestion.
-This is especially true for collagen protein, and especially true for people who have Pseudomonas overgrowth and should avoid collagen protein powder altogether.
-If you fall into this category, you should consider switching to an ultra-low lactose whey protein isolate.
+This is especially true for collagen protein, especially for people with Pseudomonas overgrowth, who should avoid collagen protein powder altogether.
+Consider switching to an ultra-low lactose whey protein isolate if you fall into this category.

 Shellfish

 Shellfish have an exoskeleton made from a material called chitin.
-Similar to chicken wings, when shellfish are cooked, compounds from the chitin leach into the meat giving the shellfish their delicious flavor.
-Unfortunately, their exoskeletons, which are mostly composed of N-acetyl glucosamine, also contain glucans which can upset your digestion if you are sensitive to high FODMAP foods.
-If you are following a low FODMAP diet, you may want to avoid the shrimp cocktail until you get your gut optimized.
+Like chicken wings, when shellfish are cooked, compounds from the chitin leach into the meat, giving the shellfish their delicious flavor.
+Unfortunately, their exoskeletons, which are mostly composed of N-acetyl glucosamine, also contain glucans, which can upset your digestion if you are sensitive to high FODMAP foods.
+If you follow a low FODMAP diet, avoid the shrimp cocktail until your gut is optimized.

 Cheese

 Cheese is becoming ubiquitous in the American Standard Diet (SAD).
-You can find it on sandwiches, pizza, tacos, and even salad.
-It is becoming difficult to find a fast food entre that isn’t topped with cheese, but hopefully if you are on a low FODMAP diet, you are avoiding fast food anyway.
-Cheese contains proteins called caseins and are slow to digest.
-Digestive enzymes have a more difficult time breaking down protein from cheese into peptides and amino acids, and the fat content makes it even more difficult!
-If protein passes through the small intestine undigested, it can be a huge issue for your digestive health.
-Protein fermentation in the large intestine and colon could easily run your day, so please avoid cheese if you are on a low FODMAP diet.
+You can find it on sandwiches, pizza, tacos, and salads.
+It is becoming difficult to find a fast food entre that isn’t topped with cheese, but hopefully, if you are on a low FODMAP diet, you are avoiding fast food anyway.
+Cheese contains proteins called caseins, which are slow to digest.
+Digestive enzymes have a harder time breaking down protein from cheese into peptides and amino acids, and the fat content makes it even more difficult!
+If protein passes through the small intestine undigested, it can be a massive issue for your digestive health.
+Protein fermentation in the large intestine and colon could efficiently run your day, so please avoid cheese if you are on a low FODMAP diet.

 Toothpaste

-More and more “natural” toothpastes are using a polyol (the “P” in FODMAP) called xylitol.
-You might think, but I don’t swallow my toothpaste, I spit it out in the sink, but xylitol is highly reactive to opportunistic bacteria.
+More and more “natural” toothpastes use polyol (the “P” in FODMAP) called xylitol.
+You might think I don’t swallow my toothpaste; I spit it out in the sink.
+However, xylitol is highly reactive to opportunistic bacteria.
 For people with severe gut issues, even a small amount of xylitol left on the teeth and gums could cause a reaction.
-If you use a toothpaste that contains xylitol, make sure to rinse out your mouth thoroughly with water.
+If you use a toothpaste that contains xylitol, make sure to rinse your mouth thoroughly with water.

 Are you following a low FODMAP diet?
 Are there any foods that you now avoid that first surprised you?
 Tell us about your journey in optimizing your gastrointestinal health in the comment section below!